guillemontecinos/itp-residency-2020-2021/system-design-blog/creative-systems-as-blocks.md

   <img src="https://github.com/guillemontecinos/itp_residency_2020_2021/blob/master/system-design-blog/assets/jim-campbell-formula.jpg" align="middle" width="80%">
 </p>

 According to the piece's logic, all possible inputs on the left can be captured by sensors and converted into data signals understandable by the systems.
-Anytime an input is received, it triggers an input interrupter that let's the algorithms know a new input signal came.
+Anytime an input is received, it triggers an input interrupter that let's the algorithms know a new input signal came in.
 Those signals are processed by the algorithms, stored in memory and combined with data already stored to generate an output signal.
 A new output signal executes an output controller that represents it in the real world.

 Based on the above we can say that the system is everything that takes place after the input signals are interpreted by the sensory devices, and before the output signals are represented in the physical world.
-Then Jim Campbell's artwork can be reinterpreted as a framework that will help us to design and analyze systems.
+Then, Jim Campbell's artwork can be reinterpreted as a framework that will help us design and analyze systems.

 <p align="center">
   <img src="https://github.com/guillemontecinos/itp_residency_2020_2021/blob/master/system-design-blog/assets/jim-campbell-adapted.jpg" align="middle" width="80%">